dusunboy/ConvertDimension/readme.txt

 This tool is about convert dimensions of Android project which in res/values-swXXXdp/dimens.xml and convert to the others.

-Now available: sw320dp, sw360dp, sw600dp, sw720dp and sw800dp.
+Now available: sw320dp, sw480dp, sw600dp, sw720dp and sw820dp.

 Developed by Smilee with JAVA programming @2014/09/01.

-Modified in 2014/09/03.
+    1.Modified in 2014/09/03.
+    2.Modified in 2014/11/24.
 -------------------------------------------------------------

 Introduction：

 	This ConvertDimen.jar file was a runnable JAR file, which support you to convert dimension of res/values-swXXXdp/dimens.xml in Android project.
 Because many devices are using Android as their OS, and Android wants to support each kinds of these device with different screen size and density.
-So Android use dimens.xml with sw(which means - smallest width)XXX(which can be 320, 360, 600, 720, 800.etc)dp, to achieve this goal.
+So Android use dimens.xml with sw(which means - smallest width)XXX(which can be 320, 480, 600, 720, 820.etc)dp, to achieve this goal.

-	This tools allows you to convert different dimensions in dimens.xml between sw320dp, sw360dp, sw600dp, sw720dp and sw800dp.
-Which means if you give a res/values-sw320dp/dimens.xml, and you can get four more files which are values-sw360dp/dimens.xml, values-sw600dp/dimens.xml, values-sw720dp/dimens.xml, and values-sw800dp/dimens.xml.
+	This tools allows you to convert different dimensions in dimens.xml between sw320dp, sw480dp, sw600dp, sw720dp and sw820dp.
+Which means if you give a res/values-sw320dp/dimens.xml, and you can get four more files which are values-sw480dp/dimens.xml, values-sw600dp/dimens.xml, values-sw720dp/dimens.xml, and values-sw820dp/dimens.xml.

 	An example shows below:
 ・Gives:
 	<dimen name="abc">1dp</dimen> in res/values-sw320dp/dimens.xml
 ・Get:
-	<dimen name="abc">1.125dp</dimen> in res/values-sw360dp/dimens.xml
+	<dimen name="abc">1.125dp</dimen> in res/values-sw480dp/dimens.xml
 	<dimen name="abc">1.875dp</dimen> in res/values-sw600dp/dimens.xml
 	<dimen name="abc">2.25dp</dimen> in res/values-sw720dp/dimens.xml
-	<dimen name="abc">2.5dp</dimen> in res/values-sw800dp/dimens.xml
+	<dimen name="abc">2.5dp</dimen> in res/values-sw820dp/dimens.xml

 How to use: